 Responding to the decline in wages following the lower demand, firms reduce their prices.
 Hence domestic inflation falls.
-In contrast, imported inflation increases due to the exchange rate depreciation.
-The effect on domestic inflation does however dominate, leading CPIF inflation to fall.
+In contrast, imported inflation doesn't change much due to mix effects from price stickiness and movements in the exchange rate.
+The effect on domestic inflation does thus dominate, leading CPIF inflation to fall.

-As described in section 4.3, an increase in the domestic risk premium leads to households requiring a higher return to capital and hence an increased rental cost of capital.
+An increase in the domestic risk premium leads to households requiring a higher return to capital and hence an increased rental cost of capital.
 This, together with the lower demand for domestically produced goods, reduces the demand for capital and hence private investments fall.